AmazeeLabs/silverback-mono/packages/npm/@amazeelabs/silverback-playwright/README.md

 In your package:

-- Add this package with `yarn add @amazeelabs/silverback-playwright --dev`
+- Add this package with `pnpm add @amazeelabs/silverback-playwright -D`
 - Add `test-results` to `.gitignore`
 - Create `playwright-tests` directory
   - Create `config.json` (see `Config` type in [`src/types/ts`](./src/types.ts))
   - Create some test files following `*.spec.ts` name pattern
-- Run `yarn sp-test`
+- Run `pnpm sp-test`

 (Consider making tests a separate package.
 In this case you can depend it on several other packages without ruining their dependencies.)